iterative/vscode-dvc/extension/resources/walkthrough/command-palette.md

 This extension makes extensive use of the
 [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
-Which can be accessed via ⇧⌃P on Windows/Linux or ⇧⌘P on macOS.
+Which can be accessed via `F1` or ⇧⌃P on Windows/Linux or ⇧⌘P on macOS.

 To see a list of available commands click [here](command:dvc.showCommands) or type DVC into the Command Palette.